YouTrack Integration Plugin

 Alternatively, you can generate a permanent token for your YouTrack account and paste the token into the Password input field.
 You can revoke a permanent token at any time, so they're safer to store in an IDE than a password.
-To learn how to generate a permanent token for YouTrack, see Manage Permanent Tokens.
+To learn how to generate a permanent token for YouTrack, see Create a Permanent Token.

 View Issues in the YouTrack Tool Window

 The YouTrack Integration Plugin adds a YouTrack tool window to your IDE.

 The tool window is divided into two panes:

 The left pane displays a list of issues that match the search criteria.
 You can edit this search query at any time in the input field at the top of the tool window.
 The list supports two levels of detail.